 In the classic “pyramid” scheme, participants attempt to make money solely by recruiting new participants into the program.
 The hallmark of the scheme is the promise of sky-high returns in a short period of time for nothing other than handing over your money and getting others to do the same.

 NEVER INVEST MORE THAN YOU CAN AFFORD TO LOSE.

 Always conduct a due diligence and background check on the investment AND the investment advisor.
 It never hurts to research someone via the internet (i.e. “Google”).
-To see if the consultant is a licensed financial advisor or if the business entity is registered, you can check or file a complaint with the California Dept. of Corporations and Securities Regulation Division at 1-866-ASK-CORP (1-866-275-2677) or use Complaint Form.
+To see if the consultant is a licensed financial advisor or if the business entity is registered, you can check or file a complaint with the California Dept. of Business Oversight at 1-866-ASK-CORP (1-866-275-2677) or use Complaint Form.
 You may also check under or file a complaint with the United States Securities and Exchange Commission and Investor Complaints .

 In addition to calling local law enforcement and APS, you should also consult with a civil law attorney.

 IF IT SEEMS TOO GOOD TO BE TRUE, THEN IT PROBABLY IS.